 Learn-to-Fish License Waiver

-The Learn-to-Fish License Waiver offers a free fishing opportunity for people of license-buying age who are engaged in an educational fishing program such as the Department of Natural Resources Angler Education Program.
-Programs designed by schools and organizations may also be eligible if they and the waiver applicant (mentor) meet the requirements listed in the link below.
+The Learn-to-Fish License Waiver provides opportunities for people of license-buying age who are engaged in an educational fishing program, such as the Department of Natural Resources Angler Education Program, to fish without a license.
+Programs designed by schools and organizations may also be eligible if they and the waiver applicant (instructor) meet the requirements listed in the link below.
 Typically, Learn-to-Fish programs cover a range of topics including skills, fishing regulations, outdoor ethics, fish biology, aquatic ecology and habitat investigation.

 Information & instructions